 Underinvestment in uranium mining operations over the past decade has been a major factor contributing to a structural deficit between global production and uranium requirements.
 Reduced production from existing uranium mines has also been a contributing factor with some large producers cutting back and/or unable to reach previously planned production levels.
-In 2024 and 2025, the mid-case gap between production and requirements is projected to be more than 58 million pounds of U3O8, and by 2034 accumulates to a total above 355 million pounds of U3O8 (Source: UxC 2024 Q3 Uranium Market Outlook).
-For context, utilities in the United States purchased 51.6 million pounds of U3O8 in 2023 (Source: U.S. Energy Information Administration, June 6, 2024 - Uranium Marketing Annual Report).
+In 2025 and 2026, the mid-case gap between production and requirements is projected to be more than 43 million pounds of U_3O_8 , and by 2035 accumulates to a total near 380 million pounds of U_3O_8 (Source: UxC 2024 Q4 Uranium Market Outlook).
+For context, utilities in the United States purchased 51.6 million pounds of U_3O_8 in 2023 (Source: U.S. Energy Information Administration, June 6, 2024 - Uranium Marketing Annual Report).
 The current gap is being filled with secondary market sources, including finite inventory that has been declining and is projected to decline further in coming years.
 Secondary supply is also likely to be further reduced with western enrichers reversing operations from underfeeding to overfeeding, which requires more uranium to increase the production of enrichment services.
 As secondary supplies continue to diminish, and as existing mines deplete resources, it is expected that new production will be needed to meet existing and future utility demand.
 The timeline for new mining projects can be ten years or longer and will require prices high enough to stimulate new mining investments.

 Since 2022, uranium supply has become more complicated due to Russia's invasion of Ukraine with its State Atomic Energy Corporation, Rosatom, being a significant supplier of nuclear fuel around the globe.
-Economic sanctions, transportation restrictions and recent legislation banning the importation of Russian nuclear fuel is causing a fundamental change to the nuclear fuel markets.
-Additionally, the 2023 coup in Niger, and the new government's demand for the United States and France to vacate the country, as well the revocation of Canadian and French companies mining rights and operating permits has underscored jurisdictional risk.
+Economic sanctions, transportation restrictions and United States. legislation banning the importation of Russian nuclear fuel and Russia's retaliation with an United States export ban is causing a fundamental change to the nuclear fuel markets.
+Additionally, the 2023 coup in Niger, and the government's demand for the United States and France to vacate the country, as well as the revocation of Canadian and French companies mining rights, operating permits and export capabilities, has underscored jurisdictional risk.
 Niger is the world's seventh largest producer and accounted for about 5% of global uranium production and about 14% of European Union supply in 2023 (Source: Euratom Supply Agency, World Nuclear Association - Uranium in Niger July 23, 2024, World Nuclear News).
-As a result of the instability and assurance of supply risks, United States and European utilities are shifting more focus to production from areas of low geopolitical risk.
+As a result of the instability and assurance of supply risks, United States and European utilities are shifting supply focus to production from areas of low geopolitical risk.
+The recent White House executive order "Establishing The National Energy Dominance Council", noted one of the objectives is to "reduce dependency on foreign imports" for America's "national security" and recognized uranium as an "amazing national asset" (Source: The White House News & Update, February 14, 2025).